Physics Course

 Kakehashi, Yoshiro

-Professor, D.Sc., Condensed Matter Theory, especially theory of magnetism and electron correlations in solids.
+Professor, D.Sc., Condensed Matter Theory, especially theory of

 e-mail: yok@sci.